linuxforphp/flare-smart-contracts/deployment/chain-config/README.md

     governance private key (the key to which governance is transfered after deploy).
     Overriden if provided in `.env` file as `GOVERNANCE_PRIVATE_KEY`.
 The key to which governance is transfered after deploy.

-## Keeper settings
+## Daemon settings

-- `flareKeeperGasExceededHoldoffBlocks` -
+- `flareDaemonGasExceededHoldoffBlocks` -
-    The number of blocks a keeper called contract is skipped if it consumes more than its alloted amount of gas.
+    The number of blocks a daemon called contract is skipped if it consumes more than its alloted amount of gas.

 ## Inflation settings